 KPN conducted a first proof-of-concept (PoC) in the Netherlands to verify the technical feasibility of an HbbTV OpApp.
-The PoC showed that it was possible to quickly develop an "app-as-a-source" virtual STB.
+The PoC showed that it was possible to quickly develop an "App-as-a-Source" virtual STB.
 It provided the users with a similar experience as the set-top-box and showed that KPN was able to deliver TV services via the same channel as the new online services mentioned before.
 For KPN this PoC provided evidence that HbbTV OpApps are a solid foundation for STB-less TV services.
 The PoC also underlined that cooperation between TV manufacturers and operators remains essential [3], both from customer experience point of view as well as technical verification.

-Use case Satellite operators: Tivusat
+Use case Satellite operators: Tivùsat

-Tivusat in Italy aims to enlarge its subscriber base whilst keeping operational complexity under control in the light of the migration from MHP to HbbTV 2.0.1 in Italy [5].
-Recognising the great value of HbbTV OpApp, they will deploy an service on their new HbbTV OpApp STBs still in 2018.
+Tivùsat in Italy aims to enlarge its subscriber base whilst keeping operational complexity under control in the light of the migration from MHP to HbbTV 2.0.1 in Italy [5].
+Recognising the value of HbbTV OpApp, they developed a full HbbTV OpApp based Operator Application and deployed this service on their new HbbTV OpApp STBs in 2018.